mtorpey/journey/final.md

 And add the following label to the Rules Sheet:

 > At the end of each game, if the winner's home was in a NATO or WP country, put a cross in the corresponding column on the board.
-If all 3 NATO ($) boxes are filled, open Envelope ENV_NATOWINS.
-If all 3 WP (☭) boxes are filled, open Envelope ENV_WPWINS.
-[ENV_IRONCURTAIN]
+If all 3 NATO ($) boxes are filled, open Envelope Q.  If all 3 WP (☭) boxes are filled, open Envelope K. [B]

 Shuffle the enclosed cards into the appropriate decks, without looking at them.

 ### Cards to include ###
-Write the letter "ENV_IRONCURTAIN" somewhere subtle on the back of each of the Special Ability and Event cards.
+Write the letter "B" somewhere subtle on the back of each of the Special Ability and Event cards.

 - (A) **Diplomat**: You can move between NATO and WP countries.
 - (A) **Revolutionary**: Once per game, you may change the faction of the country you are in to that of a neighbouring country.